-RNE shall provide a three-phase electricity connection and space for keeping the paper shredding machine.
+BSG shall provide a three-phase electricity connection and space for keeping the paper shredding machine.

 ETPL must keep all the paper at one location.

 The Shredding machine shall be operated and paper shall be shredded by ETPL’s team.